dhartimistry/CMS-laravel/README.md

 ## CMS Laravel

-The Customer Management App application designed in Laravel manage their customer information.
+The Customer Management App designed in Laravel manage their customer information.